billsix/programmingFromTheGroundUp/docs/source/files.rst

 ``openopen`` system call is what handles this.
 It takes the following
 parameters:

--  FIXMEAMPeax-indexed; contains the system call number as usual - 5 in this case.
+-  %eax; contains the system call number as usual - 5 in this case.

--  FIXMEAMPebx-indexed; contains a pointer to a string that is the name of the file to open.
+-  %ebx; contains a pointer to a string that is the name of the file to open.
 The string must be terminated with the null character.

--  FIXMEAMPecx-indexed; contains the options used for opening the file.
+-  %ecx; contains the options used for opening the file.
    These tell Linux how to open the file.
 They can indicate things such as open for reading, open for writing, open for reading and writing, create if it doesn't exist, delete the file if it already exists,